 Weak Explanation: "I was burned out in teaching."

 Strong Explanation: "My experience in teaching honed my skills in communication, project-based learning, and stakeholder management.
-I'm now excited to apply that same skill set in a corporate training role, where I can scale impact through adult education and professional development programs."
+I am now excited to apply that same skill set in a corporate training role, where I can scale impact through adult education and professional development programs."

 Prepare a concise 30-second version of this story.
-It should mirror the narrative in your career change resume objective or summary.
+It should mirror the narrative in your career change resume summary.

 Career Change Resume Objective vs. Summary: Which to Use?